pravinva/aemo-unity-catalog-metadata-automation.sql/RAG_INTEGRATION.md

 ## Production Recommendations

-1. **Use Databricks Genie**: Simplest option, handles RAG automatically
-2. **Use Databricks Foundation Models**: Good for custom control
+1. **Use Databricks Foundation Models**: Good balance of control and integration
+2. **Use OpenAI/Anthropic**: If you need specific model capabilities
 3. **Add Caching**: Cache common queries to reduce LLM calls
 4. **Add Streaming**: Stream LLM responses for better UX
 5. **Add Citations**: Always cite page numbers/sources
 6. **Add Error Handling**: Handle LLM failures gracefully

+**Note:** Databricks Genie is a conversational AI assistant for SQL/analytics queries.
+It does not directly query vector search indexes.
+For RAG with vector search, you need to implement the pattern shown above: vector search → format context → send to LLM.

 ## Key Benefits of RAG